 “Wearing heels generates pressure on knees and toes and they start aching if heels are worn for too long.
 The calf muscle is also stressed continuously,” Uma Kumar added.

-Besides arthritis, wearing high heels also increases the risk for nerve pull, back pain, waist pain and knee pain.
+Besides arthritis, wearing high heels also increases the risk for nerve pull, back pain, waist pain and knee pain which can leave wearers in search of Chiropractors in Denver.
 Early symptoms of osteoarthritis include pain in joints, early morning stiffness in feet for more than 30 minutes and swelling in feet and back.

 “If one is keen on wearing heels, it is advised to go for wedges or platform shoes.